AndreasMaerki/WorkPulse/README.md

 WorkPulse is a macOS time tracking application built with SwiftUI and SwiftData.
 It helps users track their time across different activities with a modern, intuitive interface.

+## Project Status

+This project is currently a work in progress.
+While the macOS version is functional, we are actively developing new features and improvements.
+A mobile client for iOS is planned for future development, which will allow users to track their time on the go and sync with their desktop data.

 ## Features

 - **Time Tracking**: Track time for multiple activities simultaneously